-Inspiration vs. Plagiarism: How to Use an Idea Without Stealing
+Inspiration vs Plagiarism: The Best Ways to Use an Idea Without Stealing (2024)

-Here at the Tutor Resource, we encourage creativity from all the curriculum designers and writers who publish content to our site.
+As curriculum designers and writers ourselves at the Tutor Resource, we love being creative with our content.
 However, it’s always important not to plagiarize other creators’ content during the creation process.

 In this post, we will talk about how to identify potential plagiarism, how to prevent it, and how to ensure you’re properly appreciating your inspiration without copying it.